wp-plugins/heyyou/readme.txt

 * fix: issue with "Fatal error: Call to undefined function get_post_thumbnail_id() in .../media.php on line 1336" cause because `add_theme_support('post-thumbnails')` was called in `init` instead of `after_setup_theme` .. changed hys_load to start at `after_setup_theme` instead of `init` .. this may cause unknown issues.

 = 0.0.9.17 =
-* Changed: reversed alphabedical order of media cats
+* Changed: reversed alphabetical order of media cats

 = 0.0.9.16 =
-* fixed: attachements: random deleting of attachments after: deleting attachment(s) then attaching new
+* fixed: attachments: random deleting of attachments after: deleting attachment(s) then attaching new

 = 0.0.9.15 =
 * fixed issue preventing files from being deleted